Command-line interface#

 Ensure a demo data file is in the demo data cache.

-hpcflow demo-data cache [OPTIONS] FILE_NAME
+hpcflow data cache [OPTIONS] FILE_NAME

 Options